 Modify instance types or use worker queues

-If your current worker type doesn't have the right combination of resources for your workflows, see Manage Worker Types to learn about adding additional worker types to your cluster.
+If your current worker type doesn't have the right amount of resources for your workflows, see Deployment settings to learn about configuring worker types on your Deployments.

 Enable DAG-only deploys